TheStaticTurtle/website_blog/content/posts/20240912_OpensourceBidiSDItoFiber/index.md

 ### SDI

-SDI (Serial Digital Interface) was first standardized by SMPTE, it's a widely used family standard for transmitting uncompressed digital video signals over coaxial or fiber optic cables.
+SDI (Serial Digital Interface) is a family of digital video interfaces first standardized by SMPTE, it's a widely used family standard for transmitting uncompressed digital video signals over coaxial or fiber optic cables.
 It's primarily utilized in professional broadcasting and video production, SDI enables high-quality video transmission with low latency, making it ideal for live broadcasts and studio environments.

 It supports a ton of formats 📼📀💾 described in the following table: